-Whether it’s you or a bride you know whose wedding (and UK hen do) has been postponed, we know that the current Coronavirus situation must be causing unprecedented stress and disappointment.
+Whether it’s you or a bride you know whose wedding (and UK hen do) has been postponed, we know that the Coronavirus pandemic has probably caused unprecedented stress and disappointment.

-Here at The Foxy Hen, we’re working hard to help brides-to-be to find ways to celebrate their original hen do date (even if it’s just marking the occasion) and to help as many hen parties go ahead as we can in 2021/22.
+Here at The Foxy Hen, we’re working hard to help brides-to-be to find ways to celebrate their original hen do date (even if it’s just marking the occasion).

 Current COVID-19 timelines